andyw8/depot/README.md

 ## Overview ##

 This project is an example of applying the page object pattern with Cucumber.
-It is intended as example of the [capybara-page-object](http://github.com/andyw8/capybara-page-object) gem which I am developing.
+It is intended as demonstration of the [capybara-page-object](http://github.com/andyw8/capybara-page-object) gem which I am developing.

-It is based on the Depot application from the book Agile Web Development With Rails.
+It is based on the (Depot application)[http://pragprog.com/titles/rails4/source_code] from the book [Agile Web Development With Rails](http://pragprog.com/book/rails4/agile-web-development-with-rails).

-Although the Depot application isn't particularly big, the principles demonstrated can be applied to a larger project.
+Although the Depot application isn't particularly complex, the principles demonstrated can be applied to a larger project.

-## Tools ##
+## Toolset ##

 There are many options to choose from when using Cucumber, but I think the ones I've chosen are fairly typical: